fspereira87/fakenewsdetector/README.md

 ✅ The application is functional, although it is still being improved.
 Next Step: search for better data to train.

+!More information about the model to be added.

 ## License